armanijohnny/MacProMiniHackintosh/README.md

 **CPU:** Prior to OpenCore Intel was the name of the game and considered native.
 However with OpenCore it's pretty easy to use an AMD chip.

-**GPU:** AMD is whats supported natively on MAC's and straight up plug play with no fuss.
-If you go with a 5000 series AMD GPU you'll need to add one extra Boot Arg to your plist
+**GPU:** AMD is what's supported natively on MAC's and straight up plug play with no fuss.
+If you go with a 5000 series AMD GPU you'll need to add one extra Boot Arg to your plist which is easy and in my config.plist.
+Although after going through this build I would suggest looking at GPU that are shipped on Macs.
+Even in the Mac Pro users have been reporting issues with using the 5700 XT cards also what I'm experiencing.

 **WIFI/BT:** If you want this to have Airdrop and Handoff you need a Broadcom card.
 In my case a Broadcom BCM94360NG.